🌐 EN | 🇯🇵 JP | Last sync: 2025-11-16

 print(f" Output shape: {attn_out.shape}")

-# Comparison of pooling method characteristics
+# Compare properties of pooling methods

-print("--- Characteristics of Pooling Methods ---\n")
+print("--- Properties of Pooling Methods ---\n")

 properties = {